|Use your mouse

 © Canada Post Corporation

-in 1973 and married a young lawyer politician, Joe Clark.
+in 1973 and married a young lawyer politician, Joe Clark

 She would balance her continued education to become a lawyer